 Kaleo Tevaitea Ramos is a Native Hawaiian and LGBTQ activist.
-He identifies himself according to the role he is playing: mahukane (female-to-male trans identity within a Native Hawaiian context), transman, and father to his son, Justice-John.
-His preferred identity is that of a man.
+Although he is a man, he identifies himself as an activist according to the role that best helps those in need: mahukane (female-to-male trans identity within a Native Hawaiian context), transman, and father to his son, Justice-John.

 Born biologically female in 1977 in Kane‘ohe, O’ahu, Kaleo tried his best to be a good daughter, but every step towards maturity was agonizing for him: